|Positive WB detected in||rat heart tissue, HepG2 cells, human heart tissue, rat skeletal muscle tissue|

 Kir6.2 (also known as BIR or IKATP), encoded by the KCNJ11 gene, is the pore-forming unit of the ATP-sensitive K+ channel, an inward-rectifier potassium ion channel.
 Kir6.2 is controlled by G-proteins and is found associated with the sulfonylurea receptor (SUR) to constitute the ATP-sensitive K+ channel.
 The KCNJ11 gene is located at 11p15.1 and has no intron.
-Mutations in KCNJ11 are a cause of familial persistent hyperinsulinemic hypoglycemia of infancy (PHHI), an autosomal recessive disorder characterized by unregulated insulin secretion.
-Defects in KCNJ11 may also contribute to autosomal dominant non-insulin-dependent diabetes mellitus type II (NIDDM), transient neonatal diabetes mellitus type 3 (TNDM3), and permanent neonatal diabetes mellitus (PNDM).
+Mutations in KCNJ11 are a cause of familial PHHI, an autosomal recessive disorder characterized by unregulated ins secretion.
+Defects in KCNJ11 may also contribute to autosomal dominant non-ins-dependent diabetes mellitus type II (NIDDM), transient neonatal diabetes mellitus type 3 (TNDM3), and permanent neonatal diabetes mellitus (PNDM).